armory/docs/content/en/docs/installation/guide/air-gapped.md

   lastUpdate: "1568853000000"
 ```

-`latestHalyard` and `latestSpinnaker` are used to notify users of new version of Halyard and Spinnaker.
+`latestHalyard` and `latestSpinnaker` are used to notify users of new version of Halyard and Armory.
 You can optionally update them with newer versions. `versions` is a list of available versions.
 It is optional if you don't intend to show new versions when `hal version list` is run.

 ### Enabling a custom bucket From Halyard